moon402/moon402/README.md

 # 💫 About Me:
 I am Chanda jha and i am doing backend development apprenticeship in function up where i have completed back end development course tutorials on node js, mono db, express,javascript.
-I have also completed many assignments, quizzes and projects based on these skills and now i am  looking for professional experience in this field..<br>Regards,<br>chanda
+I have also completed many assignments, quizzes and projects based on these skills and now i am  looking for professional experience in this field

 ## 🌐 Socials: